 You have the power to overcome narcissistic abuse, and you have the determination to overcome narcissist abuse.
 You have the strength to overcome narcissist abuse.
 You have the fight in you.
 Keep fighting the fight.

 You might be addicted to the narcissist through trauma bond.
 You might have CPTSD.
 Depression, anxiety, you will also be addicted through your subconscious human needs.

 Take those steps to recover from anxiety.
 Take those baby steps to heal, grieve and heal.
 Take those each and every moment of each and every day.

-Another way to heal through your human needs.
+Another way to heal is through your human needs.

-Tony Robbins discovered the six human need.
+Tony Robbins discovered the six human needs.
 He states.
-Once you meet three, you become addicted, and you can meet them, negatively, neutrally or positivity.
+Once you meet three, you become addicted, and you can meet them negatively, neutrally or positively.
 So now is the time to meet them in a positive way and help you break free from the narcissist’s Abuse and stop attracting narcissistic people, or even if you attract a couple, you’ll walk away straight away.

 The need for Certainty to feel safe and secure, ways to refill it positive.